Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `name`

+Required.
 Name of the site.

 - Required: Yes
 - Type: string

 ### Parameter: `serverFarmResourceId`

+Required.
 The resource ID of the app service plan to use for the site.

 - Required: Yes
 - Type: string

 ### Parameter: `appInsightResourceId`

+Optional.
 Resource ID of the app insight to leverage for this resource.

 - Required: No
 - Type: string

 ### Parameter: `appServiceEnvironmentResourceId`

+Optional.
 The resource ID of the app service environment to use for this resource.

 - Required: No
 - Type: string

 ### Parameter: `appSettingsKeyValuePairs`

+Optional.
 The app settings-value pairs except for AzureWebJobsStorage, AzureWebJobsDashboard, APPINSIGHTS_INSTRUMENTATIONKEY and APPLICATIONINSIGHTS_CONNECTION_STRING.

 - Required: No
 - Type: object

 ### Parameter: `authSettingV2Configuration`

+Optional.
 The auth settings V2 configuration.

 - Required: No
 - Type: object

 ### Parameter: `basicPublishingCredentialsPolicies`

+Optional.
 The site publishing credential policy names which are associated with the sites.

 - Required: No
 - Type: array

 ### Parameter: `clientAffinityEnabled`

+Optional.
 If client affinity is enabled.

 - Required: No
 - Type: bool